Hungry Happenings

 Looking for a fun treat to make with your kids for Easter?
 These adorable Easter Chocolates - White Chocolate Candy Filled Easter Chicks are the treat to make!
 Crack them open for a fun surprise and enjoy every bite of this delicious dessert.

-Use as party favors or in your Easter baskets.
-The wings are delicate, so it's best to package them in boxes as apposed to bags.
+Use these chicks as party favors or in your Easter baskets.
+The wings are delicate, so it's best to package them in boxes as opposed to bags.
 I found some clear cupcake boxes that worked great.

 If this Easter Recipe interests you, then you should go and check out all these other delicious ideas.